ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

 We `prepare_nodes` upfront to not need to separately buffer initializations; and the `gccjit` backend needs to know the list of parameters of the compiled function before it starts the compilation.
 Needing to know the parameters forces the `gccjit` backend to use lazy initializers, since creating the local array pointers (on the function stack) requires knowing the function.

-`info_nodes` also often contains a set `used_tensors`.
+`info_nodes` also contains a set `used_tensors`.
 These are precisely the (non-virtual) tensor nodes used in the optimized code that is compiled.
 That's a subset of `nodes`, which can contain nodes from the parent context corresponding to tensors only needed by parent or ancestor context's computations.
 And it's a subset of `traced_store`, which can contain inlined (i.e. virtual) tensor nodes.
-We also keep `get_ident`, which returns a human-readable identifier that's un-ambiguous in the context of the compiled code (shared within `compile_batch`). `info_nodes` is generated for each procedure (it's not shared within `compile_batch`).
+We also keep `get_ident`, which returns a human-readable identifier that's un-ambiguous in the context of the compiled code (shared within `compile_batch`). `info_nodes` is generated for each procedure (it's not shared within `compile_batch`) -- this enables more flexibility in assigning `mem_properties`.

 ```ocaml
 type info_nodes = {